MissHenesy/intro_to_programming_final_project/README.md

 From an outside-in level, each "artist fan page" includes the following::

 * [DONE!]
-Random art from the "fan.art.tv" site
+Random art from the "fan.art.tv" API
 * [DONE!]
-Top 10 songs from the artist, pulled in from the "musixmatch" site
+Top 10 songs from the artist, pulled in from the "musixmatch" API
 * [DONE!]
-A summary of the artist from "Lastfm"
+A summary of the artist from the "Lastfm" API
 * [DONE!]
-Tour dates for the artist (from the "Ticketmaster" API)
+Tour dates for the artist (from the "Ticketmaster" API
-* [IN PROGRESS] An optional signup sheet for users to be kept informed about their favorite artist
+* [IN PROGRESS] A signup sheet for users to be kept informed about their favorite artist

 **THINGS LEFT TO DO**
 * Add links to API sites where contractually necessary